As technology evolves, so too does the circuitry behind it.

 RF stands for "radio frequency."
 It makes the PCBs a part of operating at a much higher frequency than standard PCBs, starting from 100 megahertz (MHz).

 It is a significant difference between RF PCBs and standard PCBs.
-The issues that surround RF PCB design will come back to this, as micromanaging high frequencies are integral to designing an RF PCB.
+The issues surrounding RF PCB design will come back to this, as micromanaging high frequencies is integral to designing an RF PCB.

 Image 1: RF PCB Design

 The higher frequency of RF PCBs makes it more complicated in their creation and design.
 There are four factors to consider before developing a blueprint for designing an RF PCB.